Scott Boman: 2021 Campaign

 Boman made a second unsuccessful attempt to be elected to the Board of Police Commissioners in 2021.
 He ran on a reformist platform advocating more limits on surveillance, use of force, and more accountability by abusive police officers.
 He was endorsed by the Detroit Metro Times.

 His opponent, Willie Bell, received support from incumbent Mayor Mike Duggan, and Detroit City officials aggressively removed many of Boman's campaign signs from the lawns of his supporters.

+2025 Campaign and election

+In 2025, Boman ran unopposed for the District 4 seat on the Detroit Board of Police Commissioners.

+His campaign emphasized reducing the backlog of complaints awaiting investigation by the board's Office of the Chief Investigator and ensuring that complaints received thorough review.
+During the campaign, he also advocated greater public access to police body-camera video, supporting increased transparency while criticizing limitations in a proposed city ordinance addressing the release of such recordings.
+Boman subsequently won the unopposed election.
+Reason (magazine) described his election as placing a prominent Libertarian voice in a position concerned with police oversight and departmental accountability.